-Professor and Director of the University of Montana, Paleontology Center
+Professor, Geosciences and Director of the University of Montana, Paleontology Center

 My research and teaching are international in scope and field oriented.
 I have lived and worked in Germany, China, Japan and New Zealand and established several international cooperative programs.
 Research in invertebrate paleontology utilizes paleobiology, stratigraphic analysis, paleoecology, and isotope applications with a specialization on reefs and corals, especially their evolution in the early Mesozoic.
 Research questions center on mass extinctions and use statistical techniques to resolve paleobiogeography, photosymbiosis, ancient CO2 levels, and ocean acidification during ancient reef collapse and the Chinese Cambrian Chengjiang biota.
 My research applies both practical and theoretical approaches, utilizing analysis of paleo data to solve geologic problems.
 My teaching duties include lectures and seminars in paleontology and evolution at both graduate and undergraduate levels, leading field trips and supervision of masters and doctoral-level students.
 As Director of the University of Montana Paleontology Center, I supervise staff and direct collection-based research and web-based collections automation, as well as acquire and develop new collections and direct public outreach.
+Learn more about me from a 2014 interview with the Eerie Digest.

 Field Of Study: